Safeguarding, E-Safety & Anti-Bullying

 Richard Avenue Primary School fully recognises the contribution it can make to safeguard the children and support the pupils in its care.
 There are three main elements to safeguarding within the school:

-• prevention (positive school atmosphere, careful and vigilant teaching, pastoral care, support to pupils, providing good adult role models)
+• prevention – positive school atmosphere, careful and vigilant teaching, pastoral care, support to pupils, providing good adult role model.

 While we have control of internet use in school, we are also aware of the dangers from internet use at home.
-The UK Safer Internet Centre is a great resource of advice for parents and carers .
-On top of having a good read through their site we recommend you and your children look through some of the following links.
+The UK Safer Internet Centre is a great resource of advice for parents and carers.

 If you require more information please don’t hesitate to contact us.